 Note: Have your oven preheated and prepare the baking pan before combining the wet and dry ingredients in this recipe.
 You’ll want to get the pan in the oven quickly once the batter is prepared.

-Pour the batter into the prepared pan and bake for 55-60 minutes, until a the crust is golden brown and a toothpick inserted in the center comes out clean.
+Pour the batter into the prepared pan and bake for 55-60 minutes, until the crust is golden brown and a toothpick inserted in the center comes out clean.

-Use oven mitts to remove the pan from oven and allow it cool before slicing and serving warm.
+Use oven mitts to remove the pan from the oven and allow it cool before slicing and serving warm.